Amish chocolate chip cookies

 - Mix oil, butter, and sugars.
 Beat until creamy.

-- Mix flour, soda, and salt in a separate bowl.
+- Mix flour, soda, salt, and cornstarch in a separate bowl.
 Add to the wet ingredients and mix.

 - Stir in the chocolate chips.